 Research financial sustainability

-The long-term financial sustainability of the research and innovation (R&I) ecosystem is critical to maintaining the UK’s global position and ensuring it delivers new ideas that lead to economic growth.
+The long-term financial sustainability of the research and innovation (R&I) system is critical to maintaining the UK’s global position and ensuring it delivers new ideas that lead to economic growth.

-A sustainable system meets today’s R&I needs without depleting its ability to meet them in the future; maintaining the agility, capability, and flexibility needed to withstand shocks, deliver long-term goals and capture new opportunities.
+A sustainable system meets today’s R&I needs without depleting its ability to meet them in the future.
+It maintains the capability and flexibility needed to withstand shocks, achieve long-term goals and capture new opportunities.

-Financial sustainability features strongly in our five-year strategy transforming tomorrow together, as part of the resilience principle for change, which prioritises improving the financial sustainability of R&I in organisations across the UK.
+Financial sustainability features strongly in our five-year strategy transforming tomorrow together.
+It is part of the resilience principle for change, which prioritises improving the financial sustainability of R&I in organisations across the UK.

 Video credit: UKRI

-Working closely with partners in government and across the sector, our work aims to:
+Working with partners in government and across the sector, our work aims to:

 • build awareness of the complexity of the UK’s research system